- Created on the 12 March, 2017.

 Interleukin-10 (IL-10) is a member of the four a-helix bundle family with a molecular mass of 39 kDa (160 amino acids) and in solution human IL-10 is only functional has a homodimer.
 It is essentially a pleiotropic cytokine which plays important roles in regulating lymphoid and myeloid cell functions.
 IL-10 is a potent suppressor of the effector functions of T-cells, macrophages and NK cells since it has the ability to block the synthesis of cytokines and several accessory cell functions of macrophages.
 Interleukin-10 is found to be expressed by a number of different cells which includes B cells derived from peripheral blood, EBV-transformed B cell lines, Burkitt’s lymphoma, placental trophoblasts, monocytes, bronchial epithelial cells, AIDS lymphomas, certain melanomas and carcinomas.

-The minimum detection sensitivity level of interleukin-10 (IL-10) using this human interleukin-10 ELISA kit was approximately 4.0 pg/ml.
-The dynamic assay range for this kit is 4.0 – 1,000 pg/ml.
+The minimum detection sensitivity level of interleukin-10 (IL-10) using current human interleukin-10 ELISA kit was approximately 4.0 pg/ml.
+The dynamic range for this IL-10 ELISA assay is 4.0 – 1,000 pg/ml.

 - Interleukin 10 in the tumor microenvironment: a target for anticancer immunotherapy.
 Immunol Res.
 (2011) 51 (2-3): 170-82.
 Review.
 Sato T., et al.